MOClim/climate-data-analysis/python/week09_map_projections/day17_global_map_projection.md

 This script introduces a simple latitude–longitude map.
 Plate Carree projection is useful for understanding gridded climate data because it displays longitude and latitude directly.

 Important points:
-- Open a NOAA PSL OPeNDAP dataset.
+- Open a NOAA OPeNDAP dataset.
 - Inspect the data structure and available time range.
 - Calculate January 2026 2-m air temperature anomaly.
 - Plot the anomaly on a latitude–longitude map.